nucleos/lastfm/README.md

 ### Installation

 ```
-php composer.phar require core23/lastfm-api
+composer require core23/lastfm-api

-php composer.phar require guzzlehttp/guzzle # if you want to use Guzzle native
+composer require guzzlehttp/guzzle # if you want to use Guzzle native
-php composer.phar require php-http/guzzle6-adapter # if you want to use HTTPlug with Guzzle
+composer require php-http/guzzle6-adapter # if you want to use HTTPlug with Guzzle
 ```

 ### Usage